thms/alive/README.md

 Cost to get dinosaur to level x
 Cost to create hybrid, given current ingredients, so we can do the cheapest ones first.
 Sort index by column headers (objects)
+Priority abilities in Match
+Modifiers :: add to a dinosaur
+The other columns sorting

 ## How To